stevemccormack/MultiDash-ETHOS-26/README.md

 MultiDash was created and developed by Steven McCormack.

-This project is experimental and is being developed for FrSky ETHOS 26 and takes inspiration from Rob Thomson's Lua scripts for Rotorflight and DashX.
+This project is experimental and is being developed for FrSky's ETHOS 26. it takes inspiration from Rob Thomson's Lua scripts for Rotorflight and DashX.

 ---